Web Design NC III with TESDA

 -

-23Ways to Apply CSS4m
+23Ways to Apply CSS

 CSS can be applied to a webpage in three main ways: inline, internal, and external.
 Inline CSS applies styles directly within HTML elements and is generally used for quick testing.